Triage: “I woke up with severe back pain”. States he thinks its from work, bending and twisting. Low back, both sides. No pain in legs or abdomen

-History of Present Illness: A man in his mid 50’s whose has had about a month of body aches and mid back back pain associated with some cough.
+History of Present Illness: A man in his mid 50’s has had about a month of body aches and mid back back pain associated with some cough.
 No diarrhea but has had some abdominal discomfort as well.
 Pain is worse with activity and back pain recently got worse.
 He thinks he may have injured it at work.
 No other complaints.
 No numbness or weakness or symptoms in his legs.
 No injections.

-Vital Signs & Physical Exam: T: 37.5 °C, HR: 75, RR: 18, BP: 116/74, SpO2: 98%
+Vital Signs: T: 37.5 °C, HR: 75, RR: 18, BP: 116/74, SpO2: 98%

 °ABDOMEN: Soft, mild upper-tender.
 No guarding.
 No rebound